Kpop: A kernel balancing approach for reducing specification assumptions in survey weighting: Proposal: kernel-based weighting ( )

-Many reasonable proposals are possible for how to choose $\phi(X)$ so as to achieve linear ignorability or at least reduce bias as far as possible.
-In plain terms, we want $\phi(X)$ to capture any (potentially non-linear) relationship between $Y$ and $X$ and/or $R$ and $X$.
-With the $X$ well accounted for in either model by a good choice of $\phi(X)$, we expunge problematic ``$Z$'' variables from $\epsilon$ and/or $\eta$, so that such a $Z$ does not drive an association of $\epsilon$ with $\eta$.
+Many reasonable proposals are possible for how to choose $\phi(X)$ so as to mitigate violations of linear ignorability and the consequent bias.
+In plain terms, we want $\phi(X)$ to capture any (potentially non-linear) systematic relationship between $Y$ and $X$ and/or $R$ and $X$.
+This would expunge problematic ``$Z$'' variables from $\epsilon$ and/or $\eta$, so that such a $Z$ can no longer drive an association of $\epsilon$ with $\eta$, thereby achieving linear ignorability. \kpop\ is designed to reduce the risk and magnitude of violating linear ignorability, with minimal user-intervention, by replacing the design matrix $\X$ with a kernel matrix $\K$ that represents a rich choice of $\phi(\cdot)$.